Home away from home

 At first, we thought he was having low blood sugar.

-A spoon of honey didn’t help, so we decided to go to the Club cafeteria to drink a Coke.
+A spoonful of honey didn’t help, so we decided to go to the Club cafeteria to drink a Coke.

 The Coke didn’t help either, and I could see him feeling worse.
 When he then said that his heart felt weird, my legs went weak.